Clever-ISA/Clever-ISA/specs/Main.md

 - Use of cr8, and cr9 as Supervisor registers.

 The following changes are reserved to machine vendors:
-- Uses of registers 56 through 62.
+- Uses of registers 148 through 154.
 - Meanings of bits in mscpuex
 - Contents of all cpuinfo registers
 - Availability and behaviour of instructions 0xfe0-0xfff.
 - The timing, latency, and throughput of any instructions
+- The reservation of instructions 0xfe0-0xfff

 ## Symbol Glossary